 6.1.4 Timeliness of Match Start.
 It is expected that players will resolve any issues with the setup process within the allotted time and that the match will begin at the scheduled time.
 Delays due to setup problems may be permitted, at the sole discretion of League Officials.
-All players competing must be in the game lobby to be considered “present”.
-Duos tardy to a match may still enter but will not receive additional time to complete 7 games.
-Tardy Duos will join the next open game lobby.
+All players competing must be in the session lobby to be considered “present”.
+Trios tardy to a match may still enter but will not receive additional time to complete 7 sessions.
+Tardy Trios will join the next open session lobby.

-6.1.5 Game Lobby Creation.
-Duos will be responsible for joining the game lobby in the Fortnite client.
-Duos must be “friends” in the Fortnite client and designate one player as the Match Leader.
-Duos must be on the in-client server being used for the event in order to compete.
+6.1.5 Session Lobby Creation.
+Trios will be responsible for joining the session lobby in the Fortnite client.
+Trios must be “friends” in the Fortnite client and designate one player as the Match Leader.
+Trios must be on the in-client server being used for the event in order to compete.

 220.127.116.11 Match Creation Steps:

-- Match Leader invites Duo partner to the PlayVS join game lobby.
+- Match Leader invites Trio partner to the PlayVS join session lobby.

 - Match Leader selects the PlayVS event in the Fortnite client.